kashifmannzoor/Generative-AI-use-cases/Retail-and-Consumer-Goods-industry.md

 Customer Engagement: Generic or poorly written product descriptions can only capture consumer interest and positively impact sales.

 #### AI Solution Description:
+> [!CAUTION]
-Large language models can automate the creation of product descriptions by analyzing images and existing text data about products.
+> Contribute with suggestions for a solution approach to improve Large language models can automate the creation of product descriptions by analyzing images and existing text data about products.

 When integrated into retail systems, these AI models use advanced algorithms to interpret product images, extracting features like color, shape, and style.